igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 represent the Generation Phase while those belonging to the second round (third and fourth train) represent the Reflection Phase.

-A passive on-path observer, placed on whatever direction, can trivially count and compare the number of marked packets seen during the two mentioned phases (i.e. the first and third or the second and the fourth trains of packets, depending on which direction is observed) and estimate the loss rate experienced by the connection.
+A passive on-path observer can count and compare the number of marked packets seen during the two mentioned phases (i.e. the first and third or the second and the fourth trains of packets, depending on which direction is observed) and estimate the loss rate experienced by the connection.
 This process is repeated continuously to obtain more measurements as long as the endpoints exchange traffic.
-These measurements can be called Round Trip(RT) losses
+These measurements can be called Round Trip (RT) losses.

 The general algorithm shown above gives an idea of its underlying principles but is not enough to make the whole process working